 Q. What is the BSA doing to protect Scouts from abuse?

-A. Several years ago, BSA adopted some of the strongest barriers to child abuse found anywhere and have continued to improve upon them.
+A. More than 40 years ago, BSA began adopting some of the strongest barriers to child abuse found anywhere and have continued to improve upon them.
 Today, these barriers are considered by most experts in the field to be the gold standard for youth-serving organizations.
 Locally, we all have a role in youth protection through keeping training current and enforcing a culture within our units of two-deep leadership and following state-mandated reporting guidelines for any suspicion of abuse.
 The BSA is committed to helping abuse victims heal through fair compensation and unlimited counseling for victims and their families by a provider of their choice.

-Q. Is our local council filing for bankruptcy?
+Q. Did our local council file for bankruptcy?

 A. No. Our council is an independent nonprofit organization.
 We own and control our camps, council service center, bank funds, and investments.
 We receive no funding from the national BSA organization.

 Q. Is local Scouting programming continuing?